ACIM Logo

 Teaching and Nurturing the Next Generation of Indian Classical Musicians

 The Antara Center for Indian Music (ACIM) is dedicated to preserving and promoting the rich traditions of Indian classical music.
-Our mission is to provide world-class instruction in Hindustani and Carnatic music, fostering a deep appreciation for these ancient art forms while making them accessible to students of all ages and backgrounds.
+Our mission is to provide world-class instruction in Hindustani (North Indian classical) music, fostering a deep appreciation for these ancient art forms while making them accessible to students of all ages and backgrounds.

 We believe that Indian classical music is a living tradition that continues to evolve while honoring its roots.
-Our curricula are informed by the teaching methodologies of renowned institutions worldwide, including the Ali Akbar College of Music, Raaga School of Music, and other leading conservatories.
+Our curricula are informed by the teaching methodologies of renowned institutions worldwide.
 Through structured learning, performance opportunities, and mentorship from experienced teachers, we help students discover their musical voice and develop the technical mastery required to become accomplished musicians.

 Sitar